top of page

 Credentials

-Master of Arts, Marriage, Family, and Child Counseling, Saint Mary’s College
+• Master of Arts, Marriage, Family & Child Counseling – Saint Mary’s College

 Affiliations

-Katie lives with her husband and rescue pups, Ajax & Scout, in Silicon Valley.
-When she’s not working, she's volunteering, taking photos, swimming, doing yoga, gardening, or making new friends.
+Katie lives in Silicon Valley with her husband and rescue pups, Ajax and Scout.
+When she’s not helping families or clients, she enjoys swimming, yoga, gardening, photography, and making meaningful connections wherever she goes.

 A Story of Love, Loss, & Survival